In order to be able to work with Moose there is a prerequisite we cannot avoid: we need a model to analyze. This can be archieved in 2 principal ways:

 visitNode: aTSNode

-aTSNode collectNamedChild do: [ :child |
+aTSNode collectNamedChild do: [ :child|

 child accept: self ]

 Which is a method ensuring that all children of a TSNode will be visited.
-Thanks guys!

-But less fortunately, there are very few different nodes in a Tree-Sitter AST.
-Actually, all the nodes are instances of TSNode.
 So the “subroutine_declaration_statement”, “block”, “expression_statement”, “return_expression”,… of our example are all of the same class, which is not very useful for a visitor.

-This happens quite often.
-For example a parser dumping an AST in XML format will contain mostly XMLElements.
 If it is in JSON, they are all “objects” without any native class specification in the format. 😒

 Fortunately, people building ASTs usually put inside a property with an indication of the type of each node.
-For Tree-Sitter, this is the “type” property.
-Every TSnode has a type which is what is displayed in the screenshot above.

 How can we use this to help visiting the AST in a meaningfull way (from a visitor point a view)?
-We have no control on the accept: method in TSNode, it will always call visitNode:.
-But we can add an extra indirection to call different visiting methods according to the type of the node.

-So, our visitor will inherit from TSVisitor but it will override the visitNode: method.
 The new method will take the type of the node, build a visiting method name from it, and call the method on the node.

-Let’s decide that all our visiting methods will be called “visitPerl<some-type>”.
 For example for a “block”, the method will be visitPerlBlock:, for a “return_expression” it will be `visitPerlReturn_expression:”.

 This is very easily done in Pharo with this method: